Is it safe to visit North Korea?

 Otto Warmbier (American) – Arrested in 2016 for allegedly defacing and then attempting to steal a North Korean political propaganda banner from the staff-only floor of a hotel in Pyongyang.

-Those are the only Western tourists to be detained by contemporary North Korea and only after a severe breach of local law as reported.
+Those are the only Western tourists to be detained by contemporary North Korea and only after a severe breach of the local law as reported.
 The other 6-8,000 Western tourists per year to visit North Korea returned without incident.
 Approximately 20% of these were Americans.

-What about the recent tensions?
+What about international tensions?

 In our experience, your nationality or occupation is not a cause for concern even in times of rocky international politics.
 However, adherence to the local laws and rules of the tour are musts at any given time.